Eric’s Simple Choice

 If you have ever ridden a bicycle into a corner on the road that has a bit of gravel on it, and found that you back wheel, or worst front wheel, decides to go in a direction other than of your choosing, three wheels and a low centre of gravity again come into play.
 You have a greater chance on a tadpole recumbent (two wheels up front) of doing a 180/360 degree turn than falling off – and you’re still in your seat with no gravel rash.

 Now, it’s easy enough for me to ride out a distance, but then what about getting back home if all doesn’t stay well?
-Power assist.
+Power or electric assist (e-assist).

 Below is not me… but some days it feels a bit that way.